 “That’s just the place that means so much to us cause that’s where we got our start.”

-Keep your eyes out for a new venue collaboration between The Garage and Caydence Records.
+Keep your eyes out for The Vault, a collaboration between The Garage and Caydence Records.
 They will look to expand and replicate the all-ages format in St. Paul along Payne Avenue.
 The space will have more of an indie-rock vibe; comparing it to the Triple Rock Social Club, which closed in 2017.

 Music venues are the lifeblood of our community.
 By providing musicians the opportunity to showcase, collaborate, and experiment with their craft, venues are essential in their development.
 This series will continue to promote and support our local venues across Minnesota.
 Please see the previous articles below and go support local music.
 Our hope is these articles show the importance of supporting venues and places where creativity can thrive.